Warp Drive in a De Sitter Universe: De Sitter Spacetime

 The mathematical reason for this is that under the condition~\eqref{V2}, $\vec{N}$ would be a gradient:

 of the function

 Therefore for a highly specific type of warp drive that moves along the "river flow", it \textit{is} possible to get rid of negative energy.
-Rather than being "made" of negative energy, this kind of warp bubble may be physically interpreted as a kind of underdensity in vacuum energy, an underdensity that is in some way similar to the ones that exist between the Casimir plates where the energy is only "relatively negative".
-However, if we want the condition~\eqref{V2} to be valid always, we would need the bubble to accelerate.
+Rather than being "made" of negative energy, this kind of warp bubble may be physically interpreted as a kind of underdensity in vacuum energy.
+However, if we want the condition~\eqref{V2} to always be valid, we would need the bubble to accelerate.
 Namely, by integrating~\eqref{V2} from some initial point $r_i$, we obtain

 By inverting the first relation, we find